No-Arms/Portfolio/README.md

-# Portfolio
+# Breaking Open the Black-box
 Hi!
-My name is Noah Armsworthy, and this is my portfolio of personal project since graduating from University.
+My name is Noah Armsworthy, and this is my personal project since graduating from University.
-My portfolio is where I aim to break open the black box of Machine Learning models and build them from scratch using basic Python libraries.
+This is where I aim to break open the black box of Machine Learning models and build them from scratch using basic Python libraries.

 This method is how I really learn to respect the complexity, or simplicity of effective models and solidify my comprehension of the components that make them.